onedebos/tezos-bank-dapp/README.md

-# A Simple dApp built in Tezos
+# A Simple dApp built on Tezos

 This is a simple dApp using NextJS and Taquito that shows you how to access a user's wallet on the tezos chain and display information from it.